lleonart1984/Rendering-Project-using-DX12/Readme.md

 flush_all_to_gpu;
 ```

-Notice that this code means: "I want every pending work for every engine to be sent to the GPU and will wait until that occurs", but that doesn't mean the work was really finished by the GPU.
+Notice that this code means: "I want every pending work for every engine to be sent to the GPU and will wait until that occurs", but that doesn't mean the work was really finished on the GPU.
 Nevertheless, this command serves as a barrier for different graphic process you want to synchronize on the GPU.

 For CPU-GPU synchronization you will need to send a signal through the GPU that will "trigger" an event object in CPU.